CodetheChangeFoundation/alp/README.md

 11. You may insert test values into the database.

 ### Running the server
-1. Go back to a terminal open to the `aunt-leahs-functions` directory and run `func start` to begin the server.
+1. Go back to the terminal open to the `aunt-leahs-functions` directory and run `func start` to begin the server.
 2. Play around with app!
 You won't be able to access the admin flow without ALPs Azure login, of course, so that part of the app will be restricted.
 However, you can remove the `<AzureAD>` tags in the frontend and grant yourself access, if you're so inclined.

 ## Contributing